- Children Diagnosed With Cancer: Financial and Insurance Issues

 - Keep a list of cancer care team members and all other contacts with their phone and fax numbers and e-mail addresses.

 - Find out what’s tax deductible and be sure to keep the originals of those records.
-(See the “To learn more” section for the IRS contact information.)
+(See the “To learn more” section for the IRS phone number.)

 When you have problems paying a medical bill

 Many families go through times when they find it hard to pay their bills on time.
-Most hospitals and agencies are willing to discuss and help resolve these problems.
+Most hospitals and agencies are willing to discuss and work with you to resolve these problems.
 To help keep a good credit rating, pay attention to notices that say the bill will soon be turned over to a collection agency.
 You want to avoid this if at all possible.
-Families can:

 - Explain the problem to the hospital or clinic financial counselor or the doctor’s office secretary.